velvia/links/rust.md

 * [rkyv](https://crates.io/crates/rkyv) - Zero-copy deserialization, for generic Rust structs, even trait objects.
 Uses relative pointers.
 * [binary-layout](https://crates.io/crates/binary-layout) - "type-safe, inplace, zero-copy access to structured binary data" including open-ended byte arrays at the end
 * [FlexBuffers](https://github.com/google/flatbuffers/tree/master/rust/flexbuffers) - version of FlatBuffers for schema-less data!
-* [zerovec](https://docs.rs/zerovec/latest/zerovec/#Performance) - Clients upgrading to zerovec benefit from zero heap allocations when deserializing read-only data.
+* [zerovec](https://docs.rs/zerovec/latest/zerovec/#Performance) - zero-copy Vec and Map types for dealing with alignment, endianness, and variable-length str types
+* [aligned-vec](https://crates.io/crates/aligned-vec) - Vecs that are aligned!!
 * [Speeding up incoming message parsing using nom](https://medium.com/tezedge/speeding-up-incoming-message-parsing-by-3-to-10-times-by-switching-from-serde-to-the-nom-library-a74b04391bb4) - a detailed guide to using nom for deserialization, much faster than Serde

 The ideal performance-wise is to not need serialization at all; ie be able to read directly from portions of a binary byte slice.
 There are some libraries for doing this, such as flatbuffers, or [flatdata](https://crates.io/crates/flatdata) for which there is a Rust crate; or Cap'n Proto.
 However, there may be times when you want more control or things like Cap'n Proto are not good enough.